-You can be aware of this and make sure that you are out with your chickens if they are free-ranging during the morning or keep them locked up until later morning or afternoon.
+You can be aware of this and ensure that you are out with your chickens if they are free-ranging during the morning or keep them locked up until later morning or afternoon.

 They have a difficult time attacking straight down.
 (Owls don’t have this problem.)
-Fishing line eliminates the space that hawks have to swoop.
+The fishing line eliminates the space that hawks have to swoop.
 It provides an invisible cover over your chickens.

 The fishing wire will have to be changed every couple of weeks or it will break down in the sun and will tangle on the ground.

 Owls can attach in an almost vertical attack.
 Plus they attack in the early evening to the early morning.
 That’s the time when even most free-range chickens are locked in their chicken coop for safety.
 Protect your chickens from owl attacks by covering their run with a mesh.
 The best netting is hardware cloth or orange netting, but it can be a variety of materials.

 Orange mesh makes it easy for the birds to see the barrier and discourages them from coming.
 Hardware cloth is strong and won’t get torn from other predators’ sharp claws.

 But, chicken wire, hardware cloth, and even fishing wire is effective in warding off owl attacks to the coop.
 Owls are not the only predators that can come from above, weasels, raccoons and other predators can often scale a coop fence to get in.

 For that purpose, make sure that the covering is close enough together to keep out all the likely predators and not just one of them.

 A good rooster will die trying to protect the hens in the flock.
 I have lost 3 roosters to raccoon and coyote attacks at night.
 In two of those attacks, the hens were saved.
 In the third, the rooster and the hen were killed, but judging from the tracks in the snow, the hen was killed after the rooster died.